 You and the world are not two different entities.
 You ‘are’ the world, not as an ideal, but actually.
 (Lutyens, 1983, 74)

-If we can accept the new worldview, implied by our best science, we can regenerate this power of deep community.
-And our human race will have a very much better chance of surviving the challenges of this century.
+In this new identity one is empowered and one is responsible.
+And immortal.
+And if one is wise one is kind.
+These are the attributes of the higher self.
+If we can accept this new worldview, implied by our best science, we can regenerate the power of deep community.
+And our human race will have a very much better chance of surviving the challenges of this century, limits to growth.
 If we can take this on there is a good chance our fractured and atomised societies will heal, hopefully swiftly.
 And the various man-made Armageddons heaving into view will get less and less likely rather than more and more.

-The next main section is The Avant Garde.
+The next main section is A Marvellous Vision.